 “Yes, it’s Arizona local, I don’t know how many stores they have, it looks like a typical supermarket, we came across it, went in and noticed that the baked goods looked quite fresh.
-I tried a chocolate donut, it was light as a feather, tasty chocolate coating.
-The turnovers looked good too, also went with cookies and brownies.”
+I tried a chocolate donut, it was light as a feather, tasty chocolate coating.”

-Black, “I go no complaints, any of the wedding cookies left, a brownie?”
+Black, “I got no complaints, any of the wedding cookies left, a brownie?”

 I resupply, then my guys have finally gotten filled, for all the food, we have only a half dozen cookies left.
 At least they’ll be fortified.

 Black, “I’m gonna call Sonia then sleep,” he stands to go.

 Chan stands with him and they leave for their rooms.
 Nikko disposes of boxes and bags, and all the bad girls go to bed.

 Tomorrow is now today, Amaya and I are seated at the table, her hands on my legs, frequent kisses to my neck and face.